 Leg #3 (7.05 miles)

 This transfer spot is at Green and Hill.
 There is a parking lot there.
 We encourage you to arrive early to secure a spot in that lot.
 We will do our best to reserve it only for “Leg 3” participants.
 You can access the lot by entering Green off of Hoover.
 The road will have a barricade, but you will be let in if you can produce your bib showing you are on a relay team.
 Before staging yourself to run, you may want to put your warm, dry clothes in a “bag check” bag in the cargo area of the 8:30 a.m. bus so they will be there for you when you arrive at Gallup Park.

 Same as leg #2, but you may want to take the 8:30 a.m. bus as opposed to the 7:20 a.m bus.
 Your choice!

 When you are approaching the finish line, your teammates will join you to the finish where you will all receive your well-deserved medals because there is no “I” in TEAM!

 Find instructions for tracking your relay team here under “Relay Team How-To”.
 Check the Participant Tracking: RaceJoy tab for more information about RaceJoy!

 This 19-mile training run is a combo of the Ann Arbor 10K and the Ann Arbor 13.1.

-You will start the race together with all distances at 7:30 a.m.
+You will start the race together with the 5K and 10K at 8:20 a.m.
 You will do the 10K first.
 As you approach the finish line, you will turn as though you are doing the second loop for the marathon.
 There will be signs indicating for you to turn.
 You will then complete the half-marathon and head to the finish line!

 Participants in this division will get EVERYTHING that all race participants get (swag, food, beer, chip timing, etc.) excluding overall and age-group awards as this is a training run, not a race.